In the Name of the Father: Soundtrack

-The soundtrack of the film includes the song "You Made Me the Thief of Your Heart" performed by Sinéad O'Connor and written by Bono, Gavin Friday, and Maurice Seezer.
-It also includes "Voodoo Child (Slight Return)" performed by The Jimi Hendrix Experience.
+The soundtrack of the film includes the song "You Made Me the Thief of Your Heart", performed by Sinéad O'Connor and written by Bono, Gavin Friday, and Maurice Seezer.
+The soundtrack also includes "Voodoo Child (Slight Return)" performed by The Jimi Hendrix Experience.
 However, the Bob Dylan Song "Like a Rolling Stone" was not included on the album due to licensing restrictions.